awsdocs/amazon-workspaces-user-guide/doc_source/printing.md

 The following printing methods are supported by Amazon WorkSpaces\.

 **Note**
-The Amazon WorkSpaces clients for iPad, Android, Chromebook, and Linux support cloud printing services\.
-Local and network printing are not currently supported for the iPad, Android, Chromebook, and Linux clients\.
+The Amazon WorkSpaces clients for iPad, Android, Chromebook, Web Access, and Linux support network printing and cloud printing services\.
+Local printing is not currently supported for the iPad, Android, Chromebook, Web Access, and Linux clients\.
-Amazon Linux WorkSpaces support network printers and cloud printing services\.
-Local printer redirection is not available for Linux WorkSpaces or the Linux client\.
+Local printer redirection is not available for Linux WorkSpaces, regardless of the client being used to access them\.

 **Topics**
 + [Local Printers](#local_printers)